-The Rev. Robert E. Fortner was to be held at 2 p.m.
-Tuesof Carmi, an elder in the Church day in the Union's South of the Nazarene and a commis- Lounge. sioned evangelist, will speak at revival services at 7:30 p.m. the "expected massive legal daily, Sept.
-9 through 15, in costs and ball bonds," the state-Fairmount Church of the Naza- ment said, will be accepted in the Student Senate office and The Rev. James P. Blue is the Graduate Student Associapastor of the church. tion office, both in the Union.
+of Carmi, an elder in the Church day in the Union's South of the Nazarene and a commis- Lounge, sioned evangelist, will speak at revival services at 7:30 p.m. the "expected massive legal daily, Sept.
+9 through 15, in costs and bail bonds," the state-Fairmount Church of the Naza- ment said, will be accepted in pastor of the church.

-'Black Power,' Knife Slashes on Dr. Henry's Portrait in Union ed by noon Tuesday.
+'Black Power,' Knife Slashes on Dr. Henry's Portrait in Union (Photo by G. Irvin Lipp)